What is an enterprise data strategy?

 For revenue operations, quality means:

-Email deliverability: Valid, verified email addresses that don't bounce.
+Email deliverability: Valid, verified email addresses that do not bounce.

 Phone number formatting: Standardized formats that dial correctly across systems.